platehub/platehub.github.io/docs/templating-reference/tags.md

 ___

 ## form_label
 Label HTML tag for a form.
-Only works inside `contact_form` tag.
+Only works inside `form` tag.
 Like `form_field`, the first argument is the Plate object that represents a field.
 The second argument is the field's attribute name that returns the label value.

 <p class='no-margin'>Input:</p>
 ```liquid